Skip to main content

 5. The interface is one comment, not 40

 If you’ve used a single-agent reviewer that dumps every thought it has into the PR thread, you know the cost.
 Reviewers stop reading after the third “Consider adding a docstring.”
 Real findings get buried.
-Core deduplicates relentlessly.
-If Warden and Spark both flag the same loop, you see one comment, not two.
+Harmonia deduplicates relentlessly.
+If Argus and Iris both flag the same loop, you see one comment, not two.
 If a finding is a duplicate of one already posted on a prior SHA, you see it once.

 The trade-off

 Multi-agent review is more expensive than single-agent review.
 Five model calls per PR cost more than one.
-Sigilix’s pricing reflects that — see the pricing tiers on the marketing site.
+Sigilix is in private beta; pricing is per-seat plus usage with bring-your-own-model support — see the marketing site for the current shape.
 For most teams, the trade-off is worth it: a single missed security bug shipped to production costs vastly more than the per-PR review cost.
-For teams with very high PR volume, the per-PR cost can be tuned via rate limits and specialist disabling.
+For teams with very high PR volume, the per-PR cost can be tuned via rate limits and path filters that scope each review.

 Specialists

-Each of the four specialists in detail — what they catch, sample findings, model selection.
+Each of the four domain specialists in detail — what they catch, sample findings, model selection.

 Synthesizer

-Core’s pipeline: collect → cross-reference → calibrate → render.
+Harmonia’s pipeline: collect → cross-reference → calibrate → render, inside the believability pipeline.